Social Media Marketing Blog 10 min read

 It is important to take note that each audience and each platform is unique, meaning there is no one-size-fits-all social media plan for everyone and everything.

 For example, conversations are very different on Facebook than on Twitter.
 Some various rules and features differ in every platform that makes the marketing experience ever-changing.
 Learn how to navigate these sites and how your product, competitors, and industry are being discussed on these platforms.
-If you master this, you can quickly formulate strategies to reach specific communities, whether through organic engagement or through a pay-per-click ads strategy.
+If you master this, you can quickly formulate strategies to reach specific communities, whether through organic engagement or through pay-per-click ads.

-4. Collate and study data
+5. Collate and study data.

 Since social media listening is a long and thorough process of data-gathering, you now have a gold mine of data that can help you in both your present and future endeavors.
 Store that data securely and study them thoroughly.